 If you’re thinking of moving to Desktop as a Service, you need to know if it’s right for your company – what are the benefits, how much does it cost, will it put you at an advantage to your competitors?
 All of this will have a bearing on whether or not you choose DaaS.

-This blog explains simply what DaaS, and how it could help your business.
+This blog explains simply what DaaS is in both senses of the word, and how it could help your business.

 What is Desktop as a Service (DaaS)?